Protecting hard-earned family wealth through careful estate and tax planning is Stephen Putnoki-Higgins’ dedicated focus.

-Stephen is additionally highly experienced in estate administration; assisting fiduciaries and beneficiaries alike through all aspects of the process, including probate, contested estates, tax, and post-mortem estate planning issues.
-His aim is to make these difficult life transitions go as smoothly and expeditiously as possible.
+Stephen is highly experienced in estate administration, assisting fiduciaries and beneficiaries alike through all aspects of the process, including probate, contested estates, tax, and post-mortem estate planning issues.

 LL.M., Master of Law in Taxation, New York University School of Law, 2011